GhostofGoes/getmac/README.md

 * Windows: the "default" of selecting the default route interface only works effectively if `network_request` is enabled.
 Otherwise, `Ethernet` as the default.
-* There is are currently no automated tests for Python 2.6, which means there is a much higher potential for regressions.
-Open an issue if you encounter any.

 ## Name change
 The package name changed to `getmac` from `get-mac` in Fall 2018.
 This